Check out "Breathe" my anxiety workbook!

-For printed workbooks, I use a print-on-demand service, Lulu.
+In addition to my digital workbooks, I also offer already printed ones!
+For this, I use a print-on-demand service, Lulu.
 That means you place your order through their website, they print your workbook within 3-5 days, and then they ship it out to you.
 All workbooks are coilbound for easy page-turning and writing with a full-color cover and a black and white interior.

 Workbooks: 137 pages of worksheets, anxiety tips, and advice.

 “As someone who struggles with both social and general anxiety disorder, I am not unfamiliar in experiencing panic attacks and overwhelming irrational fear daily.